github/opensource.guide/features/wikis/index.md

 ---
 layout: article
 title: Mastering Wikis
-read_time: 809 minute
+read_time: 5 minutes
 icon: book
-updated_at: February 15, 2014
+updated_at: April 28, 2014
 survey_tag: 'wiki-1'
-summary: "Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat."
+summary: "Wikis on GitHub help you include documentation and other useful information about your project.
+This guide will help you learn how to create a wiki and add content."
 ---

 Good documentation is key to the success of any project.
-Making that documentation accessible enables people to learn about your project.
-Making it easy to update ensures that your documentation stays relevant. **Wikis** on GitHub help you present useful information about your project in a readable way, while also letting contributors propose changes.
+Making that documentation accessible enables people to learn about a project; making it easy to update ensures that documentation stays relevant. **Wikis** on GitHub help you present information about your project in a readable way, while also letting contributors propose changes.

 ## Creating Your Wiki

 Every repository on GitHub comes with a wiki.
 You can find yours through the sidbar navigation.
-Starting your wiki is simply a matter of selecting the wiki button, which creates your first page.
+Starting your wiki is simply a matter of selecting the wiki tab and creating your first page.

 ![Screenshot a starting wiki](wiki-start.png)

-You can edit the content of this page with the "Edit" button, located in the upper right corner of the page.

 ## Adding Content

-Wiki content is designed to be human editable using the wiki editor.
+Wiki content is designed to be easily editable.
+You can change the content of any wiki page by cliking the `Edit` button located in the upper right corner of each page.

 ![screencap of editor]()